 Valuing the role that the University of California plays in transforming lives and providing the catalytic base for economic development, Fred and Mitzie Ruiz have generously established this fellowship to support graduate education at UCM.
 The Fred and Mitzie Ruiz Fellowship is designed to support Ph.D. or Masters students who contribute to diversity and equal opportunity in higher education through their academic career and/or community service.

-Recipient will receive an award of $1,000 in this current academic year to be used for travel and/or student research.
+- Recipient will receive an award of $1,000 in this current academic year to be used for travel and/or student research.
+Funds will disburse by the middle of Spring 2018.

 Student Loan Impact